 Ngunit ayan, may mga umuudlot na namang diyos, mas bata!

-After giving a lecture organized by the Society of Ateneo Literature and English Majors (SALEM) in 2010 (then under the leadership of Glyd Arañes), sir Dom Cimafranca looked for me among the participating students.
-I and sir Dom were still not acquainted then, but I had several works published in the Dagmay already, and we thus had a regular email correspondence about how my submissions could be improved.
-He called for “Karlo,” but at that time there were two Karlo’s in SALEM (there are always 2 Karlo’s, it’s a SALEM tradition), and both I and Karlo Casas responded.
+After giving a lecture organized by the Society of Ateneo Literature and English Majors (SALEM) in 2010 (then under the leadership of Glyd Arañes), fictionist Dominique Cimafranca looked for me among the participating students.
+I and sir Dom (he was a teacher and I was a student) were still not acquainted then, but I had several works published in Dagmay already, and we thus had a regular email correspondence about how my submissions could be improved.
+He called for “Karlo,” but at that time there were two Karlo’s in SALEM, and both I and Karlo Casas responded.

 “Oh, I mean the Lefthanded snake” sir Dom said, referring to my email address.
 As I approached him, I realized how distinct my nom de plume was.